qiqizhang0325-afk/Qi_IntraChr_InterChr_Interaction/README.md

 [Add your citation information here]
 ```

-Citation information is also available in [CITATION.cff](CITATION.cff).
+Citation information is also available in [docs/CITATION.cff](docs/CITATION.cff).

 ## License